EIIME/world-wide-live/README.md

 This webapp helps users locate live video stream from Youtube based on location.
 The user can prompt a location, address or postal code and then is presented with active live video streams in a selected radius around that location.
 The stream is viewed in an embedded Youtube window.

 ## What has been done so far
 The user can search for a location and is presented with a list of live streams.
-The list includes thumbnails and titles.
+The list includes titles and links to the youtube streams.

 ## What is left to do
 - Styling, responsive layout, logo